helium/HIP/0069-reassertion-fee-reduction.md

 Therefore, if we are trying to expand the network and want hotspots in saturated areas to move into less saturated areas (or moreover in lone wolf like areas), want to ease the burden on new people joining the network, and ease the burden on people making human errors, the current reassertion price is not viable and needs to be reduced.

-To clarify, the original/first location assertion price would not be changed, merely the reassertion prices (from the 2nd assertion and on.)

 In order to help expand the network and ease the burden on new people joining the network, I'm proposing that the reassertion price be reduced from 1,000,000 DC, to half which is 500,000 DC.